olets/zsh-abbr-v5-docs/docs/types.md

 ## Global

-Regular abbreviations expand everywhere.
+Global abbreviations expand everywhere.

 To scope a zsh-abbr command to the user, pass the `--global` flag or its shorthand `-g`.

-In the following examples, global abbreviations expand at the start of the line but not in other positions:
+In the following examples, global abbreviations can expand at any positions:

 ```shell{5}:no-line-numbers